-Gregory Castle, CEO emeritus
+Gregory Castle, Co-Founder, Board Member and CEO Emeritus

 One of the founders of Best Friends Animal Society, Gregory Castle served as the CEO of Best Friends from 2009 to 2018.
 Since the mid-1980s, Gregory has been a recognized leader in animal welfare and a voice of reason and reconciliation among grassroots rescue groups, animal shelters and national animal organizations.